cambiotraining/sars-cov-2-genomics/02-unix-sed.md

 This material is a part of this workshop.
 ```

-There is also another use of escape character.
-It provides a way of encoding non-printable characters in patterns in a visible manner.
+Escape characters are also used to provide visual representations of non-printing characters and characters that usually have special meanings.
 There is no restriction on the appearance of non-printing characters in the `sed` script.
 But, it is usually easier to use escape characters than the binary character it represents.
 The list of commonly used escape characters in the `sed` is as follows:

 - `\n`: a newline.
 - `\r`: a carriage return.